 For the the STRP festival 2022 i initiated, curated and produced the project Mine is smaller than yours by the Slovenian artist that uses the alias Name:

-In this project Name: collaborates with other artists and graffiti writers in the creation of the world’s smallest graffiti, using nanotechnology.
+In this project the innovative artist Name: collaborates with other artists and graffiti writers in the creation of the world’s smallest graffiti, using nanotechnology.
 In different locations in Eindhoven, related to the Philips history, we placed 10 new nano graffitis.
 During the STRP festival visitors could see the videos of the nano graffitis in Eindhoven and other places around the world.
 There is a map so visitors can find the real nano graffitis in public space.
 Invisible for the naked eye you can only see them when scanning the small QR next to the nanograffiti.